German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 Dogs can be awful for allergies.
 But fortunately, there are many hypoallergenic dog breeds that make it easier for allergies sufferers.

-If you’re looking at German dog breeds and suffer from allergies, always learn more about the breed before bringing it into your home.
+If you’re looking at German dog breeds and have allergies, always learn more about the breed before bringing it into your home.

 4. Who’s in Your Household?